ren-andy/ren-andy/README.md

 ### Hi there 👋

-I'm Andy, and welcome to my github! ☕
+I'm Andy, and welcome to my Github! ☕

-- 🌱 I'm a 3B Computer Engineering student at the University of Waterloo
+- 🌱 I'm a 4A Computer Engineering student at the University of Waterloo
-- 💼 I'm currently a Platforms Engineering Intern @ Arista Networks
+- 💼 I'm an incoming SWE @ Cruise, working on the Embedded Linux team
-- ⚡ My interests are in embedded and firmware development, hardware/RTL verification and design
+- ⚡ My interests are in embedded and firmware development, hardware, RTL, and IC verification and design
-- 🔭 I've previously interned at Nuvation Energy 🔋, VirtaMove 🖥️, and Gov. of Canada 🍁
+- 🔭 I've previously interned at Arista Networks 🌐,Nuvation Energy 🔋, VirtaMove 🖥️, and Gov. of Canada 🍁
 - 📫 Let's chat!
 My website is [here](https://andyren.me) and my resume can be found [here](https://andyren.me/Resume_3B_v9.pdf)
 - 💪 Fun fact: I'm an avid athlete - I love to lift weights and running long distances (aiming for a 6 minute mile)